 Like so many other cities around the world, Chiang Mai has its challenges but it has opportunities just the same.
 So I was thrilled to attend the TEDx Chiang Mai event over the weekend to learn from some of the people who are working toward a sustainable Chiang Mai.

-“Our Common Future” was only fitting as a theme for TEDx Chiang Mai.
+“Our Common Future” was a fitting theme for TEDx Chiang Mai

 The speakers and activities throughout the day addressed social, cultural, and environmental issues facing the city and the region.